CUBRID/cubrid-testtools/doc/shell_heavy_guide.md

     $ cd ~
     $ sh start_test.sh
     ```
-    Note: If you want to stop listening, execute `sh ~/cubrid_scheduler/stop_consumer.sh`.
+    Note: If you want to stop listening, execute `stop_consumer.sh`.

 ## 3.3 On Test Nodes
 1. Install CTP
-Follow the steps in [2.1 Install CTP](#21-install-ctp), install the CTP to each test node.
+Please refer to the guide to [install CTP in Linux platform](https://github.com/CUBRID/cubrid-testtools/blob/develop/doc/ctp_install_guide.md#1-install-ctp-in-linux-platform) on each test node.
 2. Edit `.bash_profile`
     Add following settings to `~/.bash_profile` then source it.
     ```